Warframe: Sisters of Parvos

 The Sisters of Parvos expansion was released on July 6, 2021, introducing the eponymous Sisters of Parvos, the Corpus equivalent to the Grineer Kuva Liches, who function in a similar way to them.
 The Sisters of Parvos are members of Parvos Granum's board of directors, given unusual powers of immortality that must be broken in the same way as a Kuva Lich.
 The Sisters are armed with upgraded versions of standard Corpus weapons and are accompanied by a robotic Hound which serves as the equivalent of Kuva Thralls.
 The expansion also introduced some changes to the way the player combats their Lich or Sister, with the enemy fleeing to one of the Proxima regions upon their "Requiem" sequence being completed, requiring the player to take them on in a short Railjack sequence before boarding their ship for the final confrontation.
 The Expansion also introduced the 47th Warframe Yareli, which has an aquatic theme, as well as special "Galvanised" mods for ranged weapons due to player complaints that they weren't performing as well as their melee counterparts in high-level content.

 The New War

 The New War expansion was released on December 15, 2021.
 The New War quest follows after The Sacrifice and Prelude to The New War.
 Ballas, along with Hunhow's son Erra wage war against the entire Origin System, prompting former enemies to become allies against a heavy threat, but all is lost after the Sentients successfully manage to take down the alliance.
 A new empire is born, named Narmer, and its influence becomes consequential.
-Ordis, now with an ally, must find the Operator and end Ballas for good.
+Ordis, now with an ally known as the Drifter, must find the Operator and end Ballas for good.
 This quest will open more questions regarding the philosophy of time, as well as answer the reason why the Operator owes the 'Man in the Wall'.
-Acquisition of a Railjack and a Necramech, as well as completion of some previous quests, is required to play The New War.
+Completion of some previous quests, is required to play The New War.
+Previously, the accquisition of a Railjack and a Necramech were required, but as of Update 39.0, they are no longer required.